Note: Examples provided in this blog post use ChatGPT 3.5

 Practice using AI to analyze literature

-Once you’ve gotten the basics of prompt engineering down, the next critical step in implementing AI in English Language Arts is practice, and what better way than to ask AI to analyze literature?
+Once you’ve learned the basics of prompt engineering, the next step in implementing AI in English Language Arts is simply practicing with it.
+One of the best ways to build confidence is by asking generative AI to analyze literature you already teach.

-Much like our prompt engineering example, we’re going to use ChatGPT to analyze a poem.
-In this example, I’ll be using Pablo Neruda’s “Tonight I Can Write“.
+For this example, we’ll use ChatGPT to analyze Pablo Neruda’s “Tonight I Can Write”.

-- You can flat out ask ChatGPT to analyze the poem (this might create hallucinations).
+- We can flat out ask ChatGPT to analyze the poem (this might create hallucinations).

-- You can copy/paste the poem into ChatGPT and ask it to analyze the poem (this guarantees a little more accuracy).
+- We can copy/paste the poem into ChatGPT and ask it to analyze the poem (this guarantees a little more accuracy).

-While the analysis is okay, you’ll notice there’s already an example of a hallucination.
-For Imagery, it uses the examples of “nights are endless” and “stars watch and tremble”.
-However, “stars watch and tremble” is nowhere to be found in the poem.
+Although the overall analysis was useful, it immediately revealed an example of a hallucination.
+In the imagery section, ChatGPT referenced the phrases “nights are endless” and “stars watch and tremble”.
+However, the phrase “stars watch and tremble” doesn’t actually appear anywhere in the poem.

 See for yourself: